Temple Newsam: House and estate today

 The Home Farm, open to the public, has a barn built in 1694 and is the largest working rare breeds farm in Europe, and only one of 16 nationally approved by the Rare Breeds Survival Trust.
 Breeds include Gloucester, Kerry, Irish Moiled, Red Poll, White Park, British White, Beef Shorthorn, Vaynol and Belted Galloway cattle; Kerry Hill; Whitefaced Woodland and Portland sheep, and Golden Guernsey goats.
 The farm was targeted by arsonists twice in 2011 with damage caused to buildings, and some animals killed.

 There are extensive gardens, with a celebrated rhododendron walk and six National Plant Collections: Aster novi-belgii (Michaelmas daisies), Phlox paniculata, Delphinium elatum (Cultivars), Solenostemon scutellarioides (sys.
 Coleus blumei), Primula auricula and Chrysanthemum (Charm and Cascade cultivars).
 Within the Walled Garden there are 800 yards of herbaceous borders.

+In 2026 parched areas of grass on an old photograph led to the discovery of a 'lost building' on the estate with foundations of an outbuilding uncovered by members of the South Leeds Archaeology team (SLA).

 Heritage designations

 The main house of Temple Newsam is a Grade I listed building.
 The grounds are designated as Grade II on the Register of Historic Parks and Gardens of Special Historic Interest in England.
 The neo-classical stable block and the Little Temple are both Grade II* listed.
 The north lodges and the nearby boundary walls are Grade II listed as are several buildings at Home Farm: the dovecote and laundry, a barn and the farmhouse.
 Several other structures at Temple Newsam are also Grade II listed, these are the Sphinx Gates, the walled garden, a cast-iron fountain, and a stone bridge.